Do you need CHRISTIAN TAX HELP and representation for a state of Florida sales tax audit? STOP THE WORRY NOW + CHRISTIAN TAX SERVICES COMPANY

 We are the affordable Sales Tax Experts in the State of Florida composed of Florida Sales tax experts of CPA’s and Former Government Agents who specialize in Florida Sales Tax Issues and Problems.

 We you Owe or have Sales Tax Audit Issues contact us for a free tax consults.
 We are Florida’s affordable choice.
-We have been in private practice since 1982.
+We are A plus rated by the BBB and have been in private practice since 1982.

 With the economy in our country today, we are walking into a major problem.
 Literally thousands of businesses are having Sales Tax issues.